Kwertii/Kwertii/README.md

 * 🔭 I’m currently working on: Multiplayer Unity game with a few friends.
 * 🌱 I’m currently (trying) to learn shaders.
-* 🌱 I’m currently taking the Harvard CS50x course
+* 🎓 I’m currently taking the Harvard CS50x course.
 * 📖 I’m currently reading: Crime and Punishment by Fyodor Dostoevsky.
 * 💬 Ask me about history or Unity.
 * 🎨 I also occasionally draw.